Peaches & Herb: Legacy

-The disco song "Shake Your Groove Thing" has featured prominently in many films such as An Extremely Goofy Movie, Monster, The Adventures of Priscilla, Queen of the Desert, Connie and Carla, Marock, Sausage Party and The Country Bears, as well as in an advertisement campaign by Intel in the late 1990s.
+The disco song "Shake Your Groove Thing" has featured prominently in many films such as An Extremely Goofy Movie, Monster, The Adventures of Priscilla, Queen of the Desert,The Sweetest Thing, Connie and Carla, Marock, Sausage Party and The Country Bears, as well as in an advertisement campaign by Intel in the late 1990s.

 In June 2009, rock band Faith No More opened their set at Brixton Academy with their own cover of "Reunited"; the song alluding to the band's own eleven-year break up and subsequent reunion.
 They subsequently did the same for their headlining slot at Download Festival on June 12, 2009.